openzipkin/openzipkin.github.io/README.md

 basic idea of what's what:

  * [`_data`](_data) contains lists of things that are rendered into various parts of the page.
-For instance the list of existing tracers is defined here in a structured way.
+For instance the list of tracers and instrumentation is defined here in a structured way.
  * [`_includes`](_includes) contains HTML snippets that are shared by some or all pages.
  * [`_layouts`](_layouts) contains the basic HTML shared by all pages - and